 YOUR GROUP: The group size ranges from 10 to 12 participants, plus two or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
 WI staff will assist you in whatever areas you need, however most people pitch in where they can.

 ACCOMMODATIONS: We will set up camp in the keys.
 At night you will sleep in a comfortable 4-person tent with 3-4 people (although other arrangements can be made).
 Bathroom facilities consist of a foldable commode chair set up in a privacy tent.
 We make every effort to ensure privacy and cleanliness.

 MEALS: Enjoy preparing meals together using fresh, healthy ingredients for bountiful dishes.
 Rise to the smell of freshly brewed coffee to enjoy with your breakfast and pack trail lunches with hearty snacks before heading off to explore.
-In the evening, we’ll prepare our dinner together over stoves and campfires and then finish with s’mores.
+In the evening, we’ll prepare our dinner together over stoves and campfires and then finish the day with s’mores.
 If you have special dietary restrictions, be sure to list them on your registration.